ssvaidyanathan/CreateProxyWithCustomRole/README.md

 This should create a proxy and also assign the custom role permissions to this newly created proxy

 ***NOTE: In the [edge.json](./edge.json) file, I have configured the target server to point to the Apigee SaaS Management Server.
-Please update the entry (host, port) to point to your Private Mgmt Server host if you are on Private Cloud***
+Please update the entry (host, port) to point to your Private Mgmt Server host if you are on Private Cloud.
+Also please update the environment name within the edge.json.
+My example points to "test", if you any other env, please update***

 ***NOTE: If you have other environments, please extend the pom.xml profiles to include those and call them via Maven using -P***